KATHARINE HEPBURN and DAVID EICHLER

 This story is based on what Len Lear told me at lunch today (November 17th, 2017).
 Len had interviewed David for two articles that appeared in the Chestnut Hill Local just before David died at age 91.

 David was born in Pennsylvania Dutch country west of Philadelphia.
 He excelled at the piano at a very early age and wanted to become a musician but the wishes of his parents steered him in another direction.
 He went to Harvard and after graduation he landed a job teaching English in a school in Chestnut Hill.
-This continued unto he started selling real-estate.
+This continued until he started selling real-estate.
 Being a popular local personality and a gentleman to the core, his business prospered.
-We knew each other from community association events and from the intertwined relationship of our respective industries but we were not what might be called friends.
-I found him to be a gracious, cultured, honest man, serious about his work but never to busy to wave a hello or stop for a few minutes on the street to chat.
+We knew each other from community association events and from the intertwined relationship of our respective industries, but we were not what might be called friends.
+I found him to be a gracious, cultured, honest man, serious about his work, but never to busy to wave a hello or stop for a few minutes on the street to chat.